pedrocarrijo95/MultiCloudInfraAI/docs/guide-setup-expandability.md

 ### 2. Start MCP Server

-This is the backend that interprets natural language and triggers Terraform.
+This is the backend that is called by the mcp client and triggers Terraform.

 1. Go to `MultiCloudInfraAI - Server`
 2. Open `src/main/resources/application.properties`